Friday, May 23, 2025

 • Go to church and learn more about Him

-• Know that God made us to know Him, to love Him, to serve Him, and to be happy with Him in Heaven forever,
+• Know that God made us to know Him, to love and serve Him.
+God made us to be happy with Him in heaven forever

-• Say “Yes” to Jesus in your heart.
-That’s called faith.
-And faith is saying, “Jesus, I want to walk with You, trust You, and be with You forever.
+• Say “yes” to Jesus in your heart.
+That is called faith.
+Faith is saying, “Jesus, I want to walk with You, trust You, and be with You forever.”

 Children, remember this:

-🌟 Respect people who have different beliefs.
-We are all God's beloved children
+Remember to respect people who have different beliefs.
+We are all God's beloved children, with different understandings of God.

-🌟 Spread the Word of God.
-Jesus called us to do this.
-Jesus said, "But you will receive power when the Holy Spirit comes upon you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
+As child, you are called to be a missionary for Jesus.
+Spread the Word of God.
+Jesus called us to do this when He said, "You will receive power when the Holy Spirit comes upon you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
 (Acts 1:8).

 Image inspiration courtesy of ChatGPT and CN Whittle